XDgov/data-design-standards/_components/typography.md

 - Use fonts that are designed for readability.

 guidance-never:
-- Use script or handwritten-style fonts in a data visualization.
+- Never use script or handwritten-style fonts in a data visualization.

 guidance-recommended:
 - Refer to your agency’s brand guidelines for typography guidance.